openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-frontend-dependencies.rst

 Best Practices
 **************
 We can configure Renovate Bot in our repositories by introducing `renovate.json` file.
-Here are some best practices we can follow to
+Here are some best practices on how to configure it.

 We can enforce our repos to use basic configurations like schedule, automerging, rebasingStalePrs.
 In addition to that, we can also add package specific rules.
 For example